 What to do nearby: Water skiing, sailing, canoeing, trekking, mountain biking, and horse riding.
 The Menaggio & Cadenabbia 18-hole golf course is just 20 minutes away.

 If you go, I highly recommend touring Villa Balbianello, which is about a 15-minute boat ride away.
 The villa was built in 1787 on the site of an old Franciscan monastery.
 There’s a lot of history but in 1974 it was purchased by the explorer Guido Monzino, who filled it with artwork and artifacts he acquired on his expeditions.
 After he died in 1988, he left the villa to the Fondo per l’Ambiente Italiano, the National Trust of Italy, so today it’s a museum.
 Most travelers want to tour it because a number of feature films have been filmed there, including Star Wars: Episode II Attack of the Clones (George Lucas stayed at Villa Serbelloni while they filmed it) and Casino Royale (2006).

 Locanda dell’Isola Comacina

-After touring Villa Balbianello, take a cruise by Sir Richard Branson’s villa and head to lunch on the island of Comacina.
+After touring Villa Balbianello, take a cruise by what they will say Sir Richard Branson’s villa but it’s not and head to lunch on the island of Comacina.
 There’s a lot of history there as well as an amazing restaurant, which pretty much every Hollywood star has been to, including George Clooney, Matt Damon and Jennifer Aniston.
 There are photos of them all with the owner, who is a real hoot.

 Good to know: If you are going to any part of Italy, you might want to read Jennifer Dombrowski’s articles on the what is now her second-home: 12 Things You Never Knew About Italy and Venice’s Biggest Tourist Traps and How to Avoid Them.
 I guarantee you, these tips will help make your travels go smoother.